 In amongst the lengthy advice, in section G. Other Matters, there is this explicit item on bellringing:

 12. Bellringing: bellringing activities may resume in Phase 3 but subject to physical distancing, the observance of good hygiene practice and the Scottish Government restrictions on the number of households permitted to meet indoors.
-General guidance on bellringing developed south of the border is available at:-
+General guidance on bellringing developed south of the border is available at: https://cccbr.org.uk/wp-content/uploads/2020/06/Guidance-Notes-23.6.20-complete-set.pdf

-Bellringing is notable by its absence from the CoS guidance updated yesterday on their website.
-This is therefore a priority for SACR, to get bells factored into their processes.
-More details to follow.
+Bellringing is notable by its absence from the CoS guidance on their website (up to and including version 4, dated August 2020).
+This is therefore a priority for SACR to get bells factored into the CoS processes.

-This guidance was developed for the Covid-19 regulations that apply in England, and primarily for the Church of England bells and towers:
+This guidance was developed in Summer 2020 for the Covid-19 regulations that apply in England, and primarily for the Church of England bells and towers: https://cccbr.org.uk/coronavirus [Ed.: Winter 2020/21: this link is now updated with specific guidance for Scotland, and the page is updated regularly].

 Whether we like it or not, those responsible for bells in Scotland such as Church authorities are probably going to look at these guidance notes, which is why we also need to be aware of them.
 The CCCBR has a size (and name) that, rightly or not, will carry some weight.
 For example, SEC make reference to them but also (see above) makes it clear these are not the be-all and end-all.